GuaciG/GuaciG/README.md

 ## Hi coders!
 I'm Guaci 👋

-👩‍💻 I'm a Spanish developer girl based in London since 5 years ago.
+👩‍💻 I'm a Spanish developer girl based in London since more than 5 years ago.
 As a beginner, I do my best to become a good developer, that's my goal.

 I work hard to build websites and small apps.
 Fortunately, practice is key to learn from mistakes and keep growing as a professional.

 My latest projects are apps that you can interact with, integrating HTML, CSS, Sass, JavaScript, React and jQuery.
-I always try to comply with the basic Responsive Web Design best practices, testing them to make sure they work well on any device, both on desktop and mobile.
+I always try to comply with the basic Responsive Web Design best practices, testing my projects to make sure they work well on any device.

 <img align='right' src="https://res.cloudinary.com/drpcjt13x/image/upload/v1606815658/Profile/independent-student_vewx3m.jpg" width="420">